chinchalinchin/ontology/docs/ASSETS.md

 ### Notes

 - **Collections**: A set of _Plate_\s constructed from the same platesheet frame is called a _plateset_.
-- **State vs. Property**: A _Plate_ are "fuzzy."
-While they do not have a defined dynamic state, they have, in a sense, a _pseudo_-dynamic state.
-As it is plain from the different types of _Plate_\s, they are inherently tied to an in-game interaction at a certain position.
+- **State vs. Property**: The concept of _Plate_ is "fuzzy."
+They are completely defined by their configuration and static state infromation, but, while they do not have a defined dynamic state, they have, in a sense, a _pseudo_-dynamic state.
+As is plain from the different types of _Plate_\s described above, they are inherently tied to an in-game interaction at a certain position.
 In order to accomplish interactions like opening a chest, stepping on a pressure plate or entering a door, the engine requires some way of keeping track of these events so they can be rendered.
-However, this is done through the dynamic state of _Sprite_\s; all of the possible _Plate_ interactions have one thing in common: they are dependent on a _Sprite_ in a particular state initiating the interaction.
-Therefore, the _type_ of _Plate_ interaction can be statically defined  in the static state and then manifested dynamically through a _Sprite_'s dynamic state.
+In order to avoid adding _Plates_ to the list of in-game elements with a dynamic state (and thus excluding them from _Compositions_; see next section), at a high level, this is done through the dynamic state of _Sprite_\s; all of the possible _Plate_ interactions have one thing in common: they are dependent on a _Sprite_ in a particular state initiating the interaction.
+To put a finer point on it, the dynamic part of the interaction is dependent on the _Sprite_ state, while the _type_ and _content_ of the interaction can be defined statically.
+Therefore, the _type_ of a _Plate_'s interaction is defined in its configuration file, the _content_ of its interaction defined in the static state and then the actual interaction is manifested in-game dynamically through a _Sprite_'s dynamic state, e.g. a _Sprite_ entering the `interact` state while colliding with a _Plate_.

 ## Compositions